top of page

 Significantly, and closely related to an earlier reason no book was ever written, there is an apocryphal American Indian curse -- one apparently attributed to many native-revered mineral springs, and almost certainly to Stewart's -- that White men never profit from the wrested away, sacred healing grounds.

 As droll wits pointed out, the curse wasn't all-inclusive enough, as former 'owner' Mr. Foggy, who was Black, actually started turning a decent profit (perhaps for the first time in the long Springs history).
 Towards the end of his tenure, he reportedly grossed over a quarter-million dollars a year.
-Of course, he'd sporadically plow loads of revenue back into improvements and upkeep like rebuilding the car bridge, replacing the bathhouse flooring, rebuilding stairways, installing new plumbing, creating new walking bridge below conference hall...
+Of course, he'd sporadically plow loads of revenue back into improvements and upkeep, like rebuilding the car bridge, replacing the bathhouse flooring, rebuilding stairways, installing new plumbing, creating new walking bridge below conference hall...

 see New Day Dawning

 Psychic visitors with the ability to sense the presence of earthbound discarnates reported tuning in to incredibly hostile energies there.
-One so gifted person, Sequoia, who earlier had to quit a hospital job for all the restless spirits she encountered there, told the writer how she was screamed at to go away during her bathhouse attendant work tenure.
+One so gifted person, Sequoia, who earlier had to quit a hospital job for all the restless spirits she encountered there, told the writer that she was being screamed at to go away during her bathhouse attendant work tenure.
 (Understandably she had trouble focusing on work.)

 Fast forward and Charlie was considered too sickly a child to bother trying to brainwash in the culture-destroying boarding schools.
 He was left undisturbed at home to receive the treasure trove of his tribe's wisdom and ways.
 He would spend his life imparting his knowledge, spirit at one point telling him it was time to share the sacred medicine with all who were respectfully interested.
-(Some tribal members strongly disapproved; to this day there's a serious split in Karuk circles -- the new casino in Yreka is perhaps the product of those largely NOT approving of his open sharing, nor of Walking Eagle's continuing sacred sweats, open to all earnest and respectful to sacred ways of the Red Road regardless of race,)
+(Some tribal members strongly disapproved; to this day there's a serious split in Karuk circles -- the new casino in Yreka is perhaps the product of those not approving of his open sharing, nor of Walking Eagle's continuing sacred sweats, open to all earnest and respectful to sacred ways of the Red Road regardless of race,)

 see the story of his life mission.